 A key financial performance indicator for the Trust is the level of reserves held at the balance sheet date and, in particular, the amount of unrestricted reserves plus restricted income reserves at year end.
-At 31 August 2021, the balance of the unrestricted and restricted income reserves was deficit by £254,739 (2020: £108,974).
-Further details on the level of reserves held by the Academy Trust are set out in the Reserves Policy section below.
+At 31 August 2022, the balance of the unrestricted and restricted income reserves was a deficit of £281,426 (2021: £254,739).
+Further details on the financial position and level of reserves held by the Academy Trust are set out in the Financial Review and Reserves Policy sections below.